LGBTQ+ Care

 Understanding LGBTQ+ Mental Health

-People in the LGBTQ+ community often face unique emotional and social challenges.
-These might include:
+People in the LGBTQ+ community often face unique emotional and social challenges related to identity, difference, acceptance, and safety.
+These can include:

 Feeling different or isolated from a young age